 **Once the Appeals Committee has reached a decision, the Financial Aid Counselor will notify the student of the decision via the student's VSCC Email address.**

 A student wishing to appeal the action of this committee should submit a written appeal to the Vice President of Student Services within five calendar days from the date of notification of the committee's decision.
 If further action is deemed necessary, an appeal of a decision of the Vice President of Student Services should be made in writing to the President of the College.

 - Appeal Process for Maximum Time Frame (MTF)

 Students who have exceeded the MTF may have their limit extended by an amount equal to any transfer credit work applied to academic history that does not apply to their current program of study, or the number of hours remaining to graduate.
-In order to appeal MTF, the student must complete the Request for a Financial Aid Appeal Form and provide documentation where required.
+In order to appeal MTF, the student must complete the Financial Aid Appeal Form and provide documentation where required.
 Based on the review of this request and the student degree audit, students may have their MTF limit extended.

 - Appeal Priority Dates

 Appeals should be submitted by the priority dates provided by the Financial Aid Office.
 Students must anticipate a minimum of three weeks for the Appeals Committee to review the appeal and make a decision on their request.
 Failure to provide required supporting documentation will delay the appeal process.
 The Financial Aid Appeals Committee may limit the number of appeals on a case-by-case basis.